mayank0290/Slithering-Nostalgia/README.md

 # Snake-game
-A snake game created using html,css and js
+A snake game created using HTML, CSS and Javascript